 Information on Australian Government Australian Apprenticeships Incentives

-Australian Apprenticeships, formerly known as New Apprenticeships, encompass all apprenticeships and traineeships.
+Australian Apprenticeships encompass all apprenticeships and traineeships.
 They combine time at work with training and can be full-time, part-time or school-based.
 Australian Apprenticeships are a stepping stone to ongoing employment or further education and training, and a great way to get a head start to a career.

-The Australian Apprenticeships Incentives Programme encourages employers to offer the kinds of employment-related training opportunities that will encourage people to acquire and expand their working skills.
+The Australian Apprenticeships Incentives Program encourages employers to offer the kinds of employment-related training opportunities that will encourage people to acquire and expand their working skills.

+The criteria and funding of Australian Government Australian Apprenticeships Incentives payments may change during the term of this Training Contract in line with Government priorities.
+These changes will be notified by your Australian Apprenticeships Centre.

 For further details about the incentives listed here, including application forms and advice about whether you may be eligible, contact your Australian Apprenticeships Centre.

 Eligibility for Australian Government Incentives – Information for Employers